argilla-io/argilla/argilla/docs/how_to_guides/migrate_from_legacy_datasets.md

 # Migrate users, workspaces and datasets to Argilla 2.x

 This guide will help you migrate task to Argilla V2.
 These do not include the `FeedbackDataset` which is just an interim naming convention for the latest extensible dataset.
-Task specific datasets are datasets that are used for a specific task, such as text classification, token classification, etc. If you would like to learn about the backstory of SDK this migration, please refer to the [SDK migration blog post](https://argilla.io/blog/introducing-argilla-new-sdk/).
-Additionally, we will provide guidance on how to maintain your your `User`'s and `Workspace`'s within the new Argilla V2 format.
+Task-specific datasets are datasets that are used for a specific task, such as text classification, token classification, etc. If you would like to learn about the backstory of SDK this migration, please refer to the [SDK migration blog post](https://argilla.io/blog/introducing-argilla-new-sdk/).
+Additionally, we will provide guidance on how to maintain your `User`'s and `Workspace`'s within the new Argilla V2 format.

 !!! note
     Legacy datasets include: `DatasetForTextClassification`, `DatasetForTokenClassification`, and `DatasetForText2Text`.

     `FeedbackDataset`'s do not need to be migrated as they are already in the Argilla V2 format.
+Anyway, since the 2.x version includes changes to the search index structure, you should reindex the datasets by enabling the docker environment variable REINDEX_DATASET (This step is automatically executed if you're running Argilla in an HF Space).
+See the [server configuration docs](../reference/argilla-server/configuration.md#docker-images-only) section for more details.

 To follow this guide, you will need to have the following prerequisites: